pfq/PFQ/INSTALL.md

 After this you can simply build the framework with:

-`runhaskell Build.hs install --buildType=Release --sandbox=shared-sandbox`
+`cabal exec -- runhaskell Build.hs install --build-type=Release --sandbox=shared-sandbox`

 The PFQ Haskell library and packages will be installed in isolation within the specified sandbox folder.